-No. Documents or category of documents requested (requesting Party (May 6, 2022) Relevance and materiality, incl. is submission (requesting Party) (May 6, 2022) References to Submissions, Exhibits, Witness Statements or Expert Reports Reasoned objections to document production request (objecting Party) (May 20, 2022) Response to objections to document production request (requesting Party) (June 3, 2022) Decision (Tribunal) (June 24, 2022) 2005, the requested documents would have been produced and/or received between this period, i.e., from 20 December 2005 up to and including 29 May 2006. ¶ 42).
-(The Min face happened a years later.
-As requests 2 and Ministry of Ene Mines actually in 100% trust according trequirement on October 2009, be loosening it in Jone of the revenues downward of the revenues downward of the revenues downward occurrent of the revenues downward occurrent of the revenues downward occurrent Requirement); and (iv) Report No. 056-2006-MEM-DGM-FM1/MA (Exhibit R-149), which evaluates the "special environmental measures" that DRP was required to implement in conjunction with the Sulfuric Acid Plant Project.
+No. Documents or category of documents requested (requesting Party) (May 6, 2022) (r materiality, incl. references to submission equesting Party) (May 6, 2022) Comments Reasoned objections to document production request (objecting Party) (May 20, 2022) Response to objections to document production request (requesting Party) (June 3, 2022) Decision (Tribunal) (June 24, 2022) PAMA extension on 20 December 2005, the requested documents would have been produced and/or received between this period, i.e., from 20 December 2005 up to and including 29 May 2006. sufficient funds in the trust" (see Isasi Witness Statement ¶ 42).
+(The Ministry's aboutface happened again a few years later.
+As noted in Requests 2 and 3 above, the Ministry of Energy and Mines actually imposed a "100% trust account" requirement on DRP in October 2009, before loosening it in June 2010 and reducing DRP's required contribution from 100% of its revenues down to 20%.)
+Mr. Isasi has not referred to, and Respondent has not submitted, any contemporaneous documentation explaining why, in relation to Ministerial Resolution No. 257-2006-MEM/DM, the Ministry initially wanted and explanation of the financial requirements to be imposed on DRP (including the 2006 Trust Account Requirement); and (iv) Report No. 056-2006-MEM-DGM-FM1/MA (Exhibit R-149), which evaluates the "special environmental measures" that DRP was required to implement in conjunction with the Sulfuric Acid Plant Project.
 Peru also notes that Claimant possesses the 135-page report that the MEM commissioned from three internationally recognized technical experts appointed by the World Bank, which Claimant submitted to the record (Exhibit C-062).
 Peru explained in its Counter-Memorial that the MEM relied on this report when evaluating DRP's 2005 Extension Request and designing the content of Ministerial Resolution No. 257-2006-MEM/DM (Treaty Counter-Memorial, ¶¶ 233-235, 248).
-The requested documents are thus already in Claimant's reasonable specificity a narrow category of Documents in connection with the "preparation and enactment" of Ministerial Resolution No. 257-2006-MEM/DM.
-Renco also specifies that "the requested documents would have been "produced and/or received between 20 December 2005 up to and including 29 May 2006"-a period of less than six months .
+The requested documents custody or control, and Peru must produce it.
+2) Request No. 4 is narrow and specific.
+Request No. 4 describes with reasonable specificity a narrow category of Documents in connection with the "preparation and enactment" of Ministerial Resolution No. 257-2006-MEM/DM.
+Renco also specifies that "the requested documents would have been "produced and/or received between 20 December 2005 up to and including 29 May 2006"-a period of less than six months.
 Contrary to its assertions that this Request is "sweeping," Peru should be able to identify the requested Documents in connection with Ministerial Resolution No. 257-2006-MEM/DM with reasonable specificity.